Brian Mackenzie, Baron Mackenzie of Framwellgate

-Brian Mackenzie, Baron Mackenzie of Framwellgate, OBE (born 21 March 1943) is a former British Labour and now non-aligned member of the House of Lords.
+Brian Mackenzie, Baron Mackenzie of Framwellgate, OBE (born 21 March 1943), is a British life peer and former police officer.
+He now sits in the House of Lords as a non-affiliated member, having formerly been a Labour Party peer.
 He is the former President of the Police Superintendents' Association.

 Early life

 Mackenzie was born in Darlington and educated at Eastbourne Boys School.
 After joining the police studied law at the University of London.

 Career

 Mackenzie rose through the ranks of the police service, becoming a Superintendent upon secondment to the Home Office and later becoming Chief Superintendent in the Durham Constabulary.
 A graduate of the FBI Academy at Quantico, Virginia, he was active in the Police Superintendents' Association and was its President for three years.